 - a.
-Follow-up items from previous meeting

-- i.
-Action: approve the draft minutes

-- ii.
-Two apprentices have completed to date.

-- iii.
-Outreach discussion

-- b.
-Revisions to CFR 29.30

-- c.
-Federal grants to expand apprenticeship

-- d.
-Apprenticeship Completion Award Program

-- e.
+Review the follow-up items from the previous meeting: - i.
+For action: approve the minutes - ii.
+For action: approve statewide minimum scores for ACT and current assessment(s) - iii.
+For action: approve crosswalk, credit recommendation for youth to registered apprenticeship - iv.
+Analytics on visitors to trowel trade webpages - b.
+Revisions to CFR 29.30 - c.
+Federal grants to expand registered apprenticeship - d.
+Apprenticeship Completion Award Program - e.
 Other

-5. New Business
+6. New Business

 - a.
+Become an Apprenticeship LEADER

+- b.
 BAS personnel update

-- b.
-Be an Apprenticeship LEADER.

 - c.
 Other

-- 6. DNR Update

 - 7. WTCS Update

-- a.
-System Office

-- b.
-Moraine Park Technical College

-- c.
-Gateway Technical College

 - 8. Review the program participants.

 - 9. Schedule the next meeting.

 - 10. Adjourn.